 - Is my baby feeding well (whether breastfed, formula-fed, or both), and are there any concerns about their feeding habits?

-- How often should they be feeding, and how do I know if they are getting enough?
+- How often should they be fed, and how do I know if they are getting enough?

 - If breastfeeding, any tips for latch issues, milk supply, or pumping?